Windows Vista Forums

-How to Enable or Disable User Account Control (UAC) Blacking Out of Screen in Vista
+How to Enable or Disable User Account Control (UAC) Blacking Out of Screen in Windows

 Information

-This is when the screen goes dark when the User Account Control window comes up.
-This is called the Secure Desktop mode.
-It is enabled by default in Vista.
-This will show you how to enable or disable Secure Desktop for UAC only.
+This is when the screen goes dark when the User Account Control prompt displays.
+This is called Secure Desktop mode.
+It is enabled by default in Windows.

 This is the same security mode used when you log on or press CTL+ALT+DELETE.